Release Date: 2/13/2015

 I have played previous games in the series, but not for very long as they were cumbersome, somewhat clunky, and not quite enjoyable.
 Monster Hunter 4 has finally started to get the formula down.
 Right off the bat the game has a much easier tutorial and feels more cinematic thanks to the added combat elements and new locations.
 You aren’t just stuck in one area like in MH3, but get to travel to new towns and even fight on ships.

 I found the combat to be much better which is what kind of holding the series down for so long.
-Animations are cleaner, interruptible, more varied, and it’s now easier to dodge and move around.
+Animations are cleaner, interruptible, and more varied, and it’s now easier to dodge and move around.
 However, without the Circle Pad Pro or New 3DS, you’re still controlling the camera with one button, and that is why the PSP versions put me off.
 Thankfully I played with a New 3DS XL so I didn’t have that issue.
 Being able to control the camera is just so amazing and makes the game more enjoyable.
 Circling monsters and keeping track of the environment has never been easier and I felt like I was better at the game and learned quicker.

-The whole point of Monster Hunter is simple: Kill monsters, gather their parts, use those parts to create better armor and weapons.
+The whole point of Monster Hunter is simple: Kill monsters, gather their parts, and use those parts to create better armor and weapons.
 Missions are dealt out in ranks starting with one-star missions.
 There are also guild missions you can complete with friends or players online.
 This is the first handheld Monster Hunter that’s truly online and I had a blast.
 The game uses the StreetPass features by transferring guild cards to one another that have quests and acquiring items.
 It adds to the longevity of the game including the frequently updated, and free, DLC.

 The game’s combat isn’t much different from previous games.
 You have a light and heavy attack button, but the added aerial combat is great.
 You can jump from walls or heights to try and take down enemies with heavy attacks.
-This isn’t just a hack and slashes either as you have to carefully plan your items, how you use them, and taking down main monsters isn’t a breeze.
+This isn’t just a hack and slashes either as you have to carefully plan your items, and how you use them, and taking down main monsters isn’t a breeze.
 Each level is divided up into sections and each section has items unique to it so there’s a pattern and you can start to remember where certain resources are.
 The main monster will randomly show up and that’s what your main target is.

 There are so many awesome items in Monster Hunter to help you take down this monster, but you have to learn their weaknesses, strengths, attacks, and how much health they have.
 Items range from various traps such as electrical, fire, bombs, and snares.
 There are health items and various other drinks for environments that drain your stamina etc. Some monster is small and fast that require a different weapon while some are big and slow and can take massive damage.
 It’s so satisfying to take down the main monster that you just want to go back and fight it again as you learned new things about it.